 Full details of commercial properties within Hart DC.
-(From December 2017) This includes account name/address, rateable value, details of any relief granted and empty status.
+(Updated January 2019) This includes account name/address, rateable value, details of any relief granted and empty status.

 We do not provide the account reference number, as this is sensitive to the ratepayer.

 NNDR Credits - We will no longer publish our business rate credits on our website, and exempt these requests under Section 31(1)(a) - Law enforcement.
 Disclosure of this information would be likely to prejudice the prevention or detection of crime.